DenisPav/Ooze/README.md

 ```

 #### Cursor paging 👉
 There is also additional support for cursor paging via `.PageWithCursor` method on the resolver.
-If you want to use cursor paging you'll be suing `CursorPagingOptions<T>` in this case and you'll need to pass a property you want to use as a cursor source.
+If you want to use cursor paging you'll be using `CursorPagingOptions<T>` in this case and you'll need to pass a property you want to use as a cursor source.
 Example of this can be found in the next example:
 ```csharp
 query = resolver
         .WithQuery(query)